 fitness centre, and even a nightclub with a 1920s,

-NERN CHALET (***+): Located in the best part of the Khao Takiab beach, less than 100 meters from a picturesque rock with the greatest panorama over Hua Hin and surroundings, occupied by a Buddhist Temple (...and a colony of monkeys!), this family run beach-front boutique hotel is definitly our best address for an inexpensive, though refined and highly authentic, stay.
+NERN CHALET (*** Superior): Located on Khao Takiab less than 100 meters from the hill and temple, this family run beach-front boutique hotel is definitly our best address for an inexpensive, though refined and highly authentic, stay.

 Don't look for any flashy luxury in the Nern Chalet; though the hotel is extremely comfortable, with cosy rooms and some larger suites offering breathtaking view on the Ocean, this is a place dedicated to simplicity and relaxation, which we enjoyed very much among some guests who, sometimes, book a room for a quarter (usually in winter time)!
 Some of them coming back every year: which is a guarantee of the perfect quality of this “home away from home”, where the kind and attentive owner, Khun Caranee, educated in the USA (and therefore proficient in English), welcomes for over two decades everybody as a friend; not as a client.
 She provides any tip you might need about her city and country... including much attended Thai Cooking lessons (starting with an early visit to the Hua Hin central marketplace, and finishing in the afternoon, with a degustation of the mouth watering specialities you will now be able to cook by yourself, astonishing your friends and relatives...).
 No need to say that the small, “al fresco” restaurant is recommended.
 We liked the “Pad Thai” (sautéed noodles with seafood), the “Tom Kha Goung” (coconut soup with prawns) and the caloric -though delicious- “Sticky Rice with Mango”.
 Prices are more or less like in the “Night Market”: actually cheap on the Western standard.